Ryan Tubridy: Later relationship

-Ryan has many fans on a dedicated thread for his Radio Show on boards.ie.
+Referring to the type of woman he would like, Tubridy said: "I like intelligence, I like a good conversation.
+I like elegance, I like a girl who is feminine without being vain, I like a little retro in terms of fashion and look and sprinkle it with a little sense of humour.
+I also love a girl who appreciates the darkness.
+I'm a lot darker than people think – plenty of dark humour."
+While dating Ní Shúilleabháin in 2013, Tubridy introduced his radio audience to Jessica Drake, "a cracking-looking bird, no doubt about it, with big tattoos on her ankles".
+On the same occasion he elaborated further on his ideal woman ("I think there has to be a certain quality of product and standards kept") and favours women having a "quality tick" on their backside that would showcase their abilities to prospective male partners.

+In December 2014, Tubridy's agent Noel Kelly announced that he and Miss Ní Shúilleabháin had separated, saying "Aoibhinn and Ryan are no longer together".

+Tubridy and Dr. Clare Kambamettu, a clinical psychologist and former Rose of Tralee winner, made their relationship public in 2023 at the Irish Post Awards in London.
+In June 2025, he announced their engagement, confirming the news on his Virgin Radio UK show.

 Health

 On 30 March 2020, RTÉ announced that Tubridy had tested positive for COVID-19.
 In a statement issued to RTÉ, Tubridy said "Like so many other people in Ireland, I tested positive, but I was in the very fortunate position to have a very unintrusive experience, which I now have come to the end of.
 While I've been at home watching television and listening to the radio, I have been bowled over by the extraordinary work of our front line heroes and their families who continue to make Ireland a healthier and safer place.
 I look forward to being back to work really soon."
 On 7 April 2020 he returned to work on his radio show saying that "I disappeared because I felt it was the right thing to do.
 And it was, in many ways, a useful thing for me to do because I was pretty tired anyway, and to take a couple of weeks to just to rest was really, a very, very good thing to do.
 I feel on top of the world today."